-The company is interested in your application and has invited you to an interview – congratulations, you have got one important step further.
-The job interview offers you and the company a chance to make acquaintance with one another.
+The company is interested in your application and has invited you to an interview – congratulations, you are one important step further.
+The job interview offers you and the company a chance to get to know one another.
 In most cases, you will meet the personnel manager and the line manager.
-They will probably ask you questions about your CV, your expectations of the job and salary, as well as about your aptitudes and interests.
+They will probably ask you questions about your CV and your expectations of the job and salary, as well as about your aptitudes and interests.
 The interviewers may also want to see how well you speak German or English.
 In many cases, they will ask why you want to work in Germany and what you expect from living in Germany.

 There are lots of things you can do to prepare for these interviews.
 For example, find out about the company in advance.
 Also, prepare a couple of answers about your aptitudes, strengths and weaknesses.
-You can do this by reading your CV through again and writing a couple of key words by each point, for example.
-You can also think about the questions that your interlocutors might put.
-That is a way of showing that you are interested.
+You can do this by reading your CV through again and writing a couple of key words next to each point, for example.
+You can also think about the questions that your interviewers might ask.
+This is a way of showing that you are interested.

 Besides what you say during the interview, a couple of other criteria are important too – no doubt the same all over the world.
 Be punctual.
-Your mobile phone or smartphone should be systematically switched off during a job interview.
-Also, come along wearing appropriate clothing: women should usually wear a trouser or dress suit, men a suit with a shirt and tie.
-However, you need to take the particular circumstances of specific sectors into account.
+Your mobile phone or smartphone should always be switched off during a job interview.
+Also, attend wearing appropriate clothing: women should usually wear a trouser or dress suit, men a suit with a shirt and tie.
+However, you need to take the particular practices in specific sectors into account.

 Not living in Germany?